mattybojo/ng-demo-app/README.md

 ## Notes

+- I have provided a .npmrc file that should help with any proxy issues you may have while using npm.
+If you are not on the VPN, you may need to delete or rename the .npmrc file in the project's base directory to resolve any timeout issues.
 - This project uses [JSON Placeholder](https://jsonplaceholder.typicode.com) data for its components.
 They have lots of different sample datasets you can use for your own projects.